 After you pay for the baby milk, the scammer returns the milk to the store and gets a pay off, and the product goes back on the shelf.
 They make a fortune this way.

-The very worst of this?
-Some children are drugged for affect.
+The very worst thing?
+Some children are drugged for effect.

-Cambodia Travel Tip #5: Avoid Crossing The Cambodian Border Via The Ground
+Cambodia Travel Tips #5: Avoid Crossing The Cambodian Border Via The Ground

 Don’t let things like this put you off Cambodia.
 Corrupt systems are not a reflection of a country or it’s people.